 Think of your brand’s visual identity as an investment.
 It’s something that when combined with a great product or service will pay off year upon year for the life of your business.

 There’s a range of deliverables here.

 How much does it cost to work with you?

-It varies depending on the needs of each client, and I’m happy to provide a quote when I learn about those needs.
+It varies depending on what’s needed.
+I’m happy to send a quote or give a ballpark when I know more specifics.

 Such and such charges less.
 Can you match them?

 No. Design isn’t a commodity.